jillesvangurp/es-kotlin-client/README.md

 # Introduction

-ES Kotlin Wrapper client for the Elasticsearch Highlevel REST client is an opinionated client for Elasticsearch.
+ES Kotlin Wrapper client for the Elasticsearch Highlevel REST client is an opinionated client that wraps Elasticsearch with some Kotlin specific goodness.
+This adds convenience, cuts down on boilerplate, and makes using Elasticsearch safely easy and straightforward.

 # Get it